PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--subnet` (string): The subnet of the single LAN configuration
 - `--applianceIp` (string): The appliance IP address of the single LAN
 - `--ipv6` (object): IPv6 configuration on the VLAN
+- `--mandatoryDhcp` (object): Mandatory DHCP will enforce that clients connecting to this LAN must use the IP address assigned by the DHCP server.
+Clients who use a static IP address won't be able to associate.
+Only available on firmware versions 17.0 and above

 ##### Example: